Senni2127u/emudeck-manual/docs/tricks/azahar.md

 ### How to Roll Back Azahar to an Older Version
 [Back to the Top](#azahar-table-of-contents)

-The Appimage executable for Azahar is stored in `Home/Applications`, replace this file with the version you intend to use from the releases page: [https://github.com/azahar-emu/azahar/releases](https://github.com/azahar-emu/azahar/releases)
+The Appimage executable for Azahar is stored in `Home/Applications`, the Windows executable and it's associated files is stored in `%APPDATA%/Roaming/EmuDeck/Emulators/Azahar`, replace these files with the version you intend to use from the releases page: [https://github.com/azahar-emu/azahar/releases](https://github.com/azahar-emu/azahar/releases)

 ***